I recently read an investing article that equated options trading to pure gambling … and all I have to say is GIVE ME A BREAK with that nonsense!

 So really, the notion that options trading is risky is only part myth.
 Options trading can be risky … but only for the uninitiated.
 Which brings me to myth No. 2 …

-Myth 2: Options Trading is too Confusing.
+Myth 2: Options Trading Is Too Confusing

 It’s true that trading options is more complex than buying and selling stocks.
-Options comes with its own vernacular—covered calls, selling puts, the strike price, iron condors, etc.—and that requires some getting used to.
+Options trading comes with its own vernacular—covered calls, selling puts, the strike price, iron condors, etc.—and that requires some getting used to.
 But it’s not like learning how to split the atom.
 Like most things, options can be learned easily if you’re willing to put in just a little bit of time.

 Once learned, the options-trading process will quickly become second nature.
 You don’t have to be a seasoned professional to trade options.
 There are plenty of self-directed investors who picked it up and now trade options regularly.
 You can too.

-Myth 3: You Need a lot of Money to Trade Options.
+Myth 3: You Need a Lot of Money to Trade Options

 Not really.
 For most trades, you don’t need more than $1,000 in capital.
 And why is this?
 Because the most powerful factor of options is the leverage you get when buying calls and puts.
 For example, instead of paying $5,000 to buy 100 shares of stock XYZ, with options you can pay $200, and have the same upside potential as if you had bought the stock.